aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ### Requirements:

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
+Note: If you are attending the workshop at re:Invent 2019, an AWS account will be provided to you for use during the workshop.
 * Amazon developer account - if you don't have one its easy and free to [create one](https://developer.amazon.com).
 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, S3, Elasticsearch, CloudWatch, Cloud9.
 [Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 * Familiarity with [NodeJS](https://www.nodejs.org) and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.